 [The required output format for your parser is described here.]

 Bison is a tool for generating parsers.
 Given a specified context-free grammar for a language, bison will automatically produce an LALR(1) bottom-up parser for that language.
 The parser will ensure that a given sequence of tokens are ordered in such a way that they adhere to the specified grammar of the language.
 If the tokens fail to parse properly, then appropriate syntax error messages are outputted.

 When ambiguities exist in the specified grammar, bison will emit one or more conflicts when it is run.
 These conflicts do not prevent bison from generating the parser from your specification, but they may unexpectedly affect how your parser behaves.
 A shift/reduce conflict occurs when the parser may perform either a shift or a reduce.
 A reduce/reduce conflict occurs when there are two or more production rules that apply to the same sequence of input tokens.
 In general, reduce/reduce conflicts indicate errors in the grammar (or at least serious ambiguities) and should be eliminated by modifying the grammar specification as needed.
 Shift/reduce conflicts, on the other hand, are more difficult to completely eliminate, especially when using the special "error" token provided by bison to handle errors.
 Therefore, you should try to eliminate as many shift/reduce conflicts as you can, but some shift/reduce conflicts may remain as long as they do not adversely affect the behavior of your parser.
 You can run bison with the

 -v option to generate an output file containing detailed information about

-In our department, bison is installed and can be used on lab machines and the "bolt" server.
+In our department, bison is installed and can be used on machine "bass".

 [A brief introduction to bison can be found here.]